Jscherbe/frontend/reference/planning/notes-table-list-design.md

 The magic of the component lies in how it handles nested columns:
 - If a `.data-list__column` contains other `.data-list__column` elements, the CSS automatically detects this using the `:has()` pseudo-class.
 - **On Desktop:** It automatically sets `display: grid; grid-template-columns: subgrid;`.
 This ensures that nested items align perfectly to the master grid defined on the parent `.data-list`.
-- **On Mobile:** It automatically drops the subgrid and becomes a standard flex container (`flex-direction: column`), allowing the nested items to stack neatly.
+- **On Stacked/Mobile:** It automatically drops the subgrid and becomes a standard flex container (`flex-direction: column`), allowing the nested items to stack neatly.

 ## 3. Behavioral Modifiers